Ways to Get Involved

 State law governs the types of community members that can join a Bond Oversight Committee (e.g., a parent, a senior citizen, and a business representative).
 Please see our Bond Oversight Committee web page for more information.

-The Oversight Committee meets about four times per year and are open to the public.
+The Oversight Committee meets about four times per year and is open to the public.

 Parcel Tax Oversight Committee